Rules & Policies

 3. Read a hand that hasn’t been tabled.

-The one-player-to-a-hand rule will be enforced.
-Among other things, this rule prohibits showing a hand to or discussing strategy with another player, spectator, or advisor.
+One-player-to-a-hand is in effect.
+Among other things, this rule prohibits showing a hand to or discussing strategy with another player, advisor, or spectator.

 Poker is an individual game.
 Soft play will result in penalties, which may include chip forfeiture and/or disqualification.
 Chip dumping and other forms of collusion will result in disqualification.